vippsas/vipps-solutions/taxi-companies/pay-through-taxi-app.md

 [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request.

 Since the customer is selecting this from an app on their phone, you don't need their phone number.
-This payment command can do an app-switch and open their Vipps app with the payment request.
+This payment command can do an app-switch and open their app with the payment request.
 Specify `"userFlow": "WEB_REDIRECT"` to redirect user to the app.

 Specify `"customerInteraction": "CUSTOMER_PRESENT"`.

 Here is an example HTTP POST: